...

 Ingredients:

-- 1 cup unsweetened (preferably organic coconut milk (be sure it's free of additives like xylitol), You can even make ice cubes with the milk to avoid waste.
+• 1 cup unsweetened coconut milk (preferably organic, and be absolutely sure it's free of toxic additives like xylitol).
+You can even make ice cubes with the milk to avoid waste, and the cubes can make the shake thicker.
 It's a good idea to remove the solid fat if you're using canned coconut milk.
+If you like, you can also substitute goat's milk or unsweetened almond milk.

 Instructions:

-- Pour the Shamrock Shake Smoothie into a dog-safe bowl or cup and serve it to your pup as a special St. Patrick's Day treat, free from potentially harmful ingredients!
+3. Pour the Shamrock Shake Dog Smoothie into a dog-safe bowl or cup and serve it to your pup as a special St. Patrick's Day treat, free from potentially harmful ingredients!

 Please don't let irresponsible dog nutrition bloggers put your dog's health at risk with their reckless recipes.
 Always research and double-check ingredients before giving your dog a homemade treat.
 Let's keep our furry friends happy, healthy, and safe this St. Patrick's Day and beyond!